videojs/videojs-contrib-ads/docs/integrator/macros.md

 | {mediainfo.ad_keys}      | Pulled from mediainfo object   |

 \* Returns 0 if video is not loaded.
 Be careful timing your ad request with this macro.
+\** Returns document referrer if in an iframe otherwise window location.

 ## Dynamic Macro: mediainfo.custom_fields.*